-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on January 1, 2021 or later.
-Updates that are not applicable or are not consequential to the Company have been excluded.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2022.
+Many are not applicable or do not have a significant impact to the Company and have been excluded.